rapiddweller/rapiddweller-benerator-ce/docs/component_reference.md

 `<property name='timeDistribution' value='random' />`
 `</bean>`

 ### file related generators

 * **FileGenerator**: generates java.io.File objects representing files in a given directory structure

 * **FileNameGenerator**: generates file names representing files in a given directory structure

 * **TextFileContentGenerator**: provides text file contents as String

 * **BinaryFileContentGenerator**: provides binary file contents as byte[]

 ### State Generators

 * **StateGenerator**: Generates states based on a state machine

 * **StateTransitionGenerator**: Like the StateGenerator, but generating Transition objects

 ### Seed Based Generators

 * **SeedWordGenerator**: Generates new word based on rules derived from a dictionary.

 * **SeedSentenceGenerator**: Generates sentences based on rules derived from a text file.

 ## Distributions

 A Distribution describes stochastic properties for distributing the data that benerator generates.
 You can use the predefined distributions or implement and introduce custom implementations.
-The most important types of distribution are _Sequence_, _WeightFunction_ and _CumulativeDistributionFunction_.
+The most important types of distribution are _Sequence_, _WeightFunction_ and _
+CumulativeDistributionFunction_.

 A Distribution implements a common concept for generating numbers or taking values from a data source and providing them in a rearragned order or distribution with similar semantics as the number generation feature.

 As an example, a 'Skip2' sequence might generate numbers with an increment of 2: 1, 3, 5, 7,… When it is used to redistribute given data item1, item2, item3, item4,... , it would provide the values item1, item3, ...

 While most Distribution components implement number generation as well data rearrangement, they are not required to support both concepts.

 All Distributions listed below are included in the default imports.

 ### Memory consumption

 Distributions that are based on number generation may adopt data redistribution by simply loading all available data into a long list in RAM and then using their number generation feature to determine indices of the data to provide.
 If the data amount is large, you may get memory problems.
 In order to provide an easy start, Benerator reduces the default size of these lists to 100,000 elements, prints out an error message if the number is exceeded, but simply continues to work with the reduced amount of data.
 You can allow Benerator to use a larger cache by adding a benerator.cacheSize to your BENERATOR_OPTS, e.g. -Dbenerator.cacheSize=2000000\.
-If this makes you run into an OutOfMemoryError, check the 'Troubleshooting' section on how to allocate a larger Java heap in Benerator.
+If this makes you run into an OutOfMemoryError, check the ' Troubleshooting' section on how to allocate a larger Java heap in Benerator.

 ### Sequences

 Sequences reflect the idea of a mathematical sequence.
 The primary focus in number generation, but they can be applied for data redestribution as well.
-Most sequences have a default instance which can be used by their literal, e.g. distribution="random" uses the 'random' literal for the Distribution defined in the class RandomSequence.
+Most sequences have a default instance which can be used by their literal, e.g. distribution="random" uses the 'random' literal for the
+Distribution defined in the class RandomSequence.

 | Class | RandomSequence |
 | --- | --- |